The Zipper end – Steampunk Choker

 I’ve made friends with a lot of fantastic and talented people on Etsy.
 It’s hard to limit to 3, but I admire Tasha at http://www.etsy.com/shop/earjeans, Judy at http://www.etsy.com/shop/ConfectionsInGlass, and Shoshi at http://www.etsy.com/shop/ShoshiPo.

 Ancient metalwork that I see in museums and in books.
 Beautiful designs such as those from the Arts and Crafts period, and the jade and wood carvings of the Maori people of New Zealand.

 What do you wish I had asked you?

-Thanks Lotta!
-And if you want to be interviewed next, please go to DIY Interview.
+Thanks Lynn!
+And if you would like to be interviewed next, just head over to DIY Interview.